Five things to watch in the Senate on the debt ceiling bill

-The Senate late last night officially received the debt ceiling bill after the House passed it with bipartisan support, putting it on course to be passed by the upper chamber in the coming days.
+The Senate late last night officially received the debt ceiling bill after the House passed it with bipartisan support, putting the legislation on course to be passed by the upper chamber in the coming days.

-However, several things need to be ironed out before the legislation hits President Biden’s desk even as the chamber is on a tight clock.
+However, several things need to be ironed out before it hits President Biden’s desk, even as the chamber is on a tight clock.

 Here are five things to keep an eye on as lawmakers move toward greenlighting an increase in the nation’s borrowing limit to avoid a default next week.